trinodb/trino.io/_posts/2019-05-21-optimizing-the-casts-away.md

 call this value `t'`.

 If `t <> t'`, `t` is not representable in `S`, and similar rules as for out-of-range values apply when the expression involves an equality.
-For instance, given `s :: tinyint`:
+For example, given `s :: tinyint`:

 ```
 CAST(s AS double) =  double '1.1'  ⟺  if(s is null, null, false)